mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/quick-start/index.md

 | Permissive | Optional |
 | Strict | Required |

-The following points should be considered before installing the service:
-* {{ model.techName }} uses WebSockets to drive the console, so load balancers and proxies must be configured accordingly.
-* AWS Classic Load Balancer should not be used, because it does not support WebSockets.
-* The DC/OS Universal Installer uses Classic ELBs (Elastic Load Balancers) for both external and internal load balancing till version 2.0 by default.

 # Install {{ model.techName }}

 ## From the DC/OS UI